FactomProject/FactomDocs/developerSandboxSetup.md

 The private key is: `Es2Rf7iM6PdsqfYCo3D1tnAR65SkLENyWJG1deUzpRMQmbh9F3eG` The public key is: `EC2DKSYyRcNWf7RS963VFYgMExoHRYLHVeCfQ9PGPmNzwrcmgm2r`

 We will also use a Factoid key which has a balance of 300 in the genesis block.
-It has since been depleted, but can be used on sandbox systems.
+It has since been depleted on mainnet, but can be used on sandbox systems.
 The private key is: `Fs3E9gV6DXsYzf7Fqx1fVBQPQXV695eP3k5XbmHEZVRLkMdD9qCK` The public key is: `FA2jK2HcLnRdS94dEcU27rF3meoJfpUcZPSinpb7AwQvPRY6RL1Q`